Leon4721/project_three_restaurant_booking/README.md

 ### Existing Features

-1. **Home Page – Make a Booking**
+1. **Home Page – Create a Booking**

-   * Single, intuitive form to create a booking.
+   * Single intuitive form to create a booking with:
-   * Fields typically include:

      * Name
      * Email